 Licensing criteria for home-based ECE services

-The Education Act 1989 S309 defines home-based ECE services as the provision of education or care, for gain or reward, to fewer than 5 children under the age of 6 (in addition to any child enrolled at school who is the child of the person who provides education or care) in:
+Section 10 of the Education and Training Act 2020(external link) defines home-based ECE services as the provision of education or care, for gain or reward, to children who are under the age of 5 years, or who are aged 5 years but not enrolled at school, in:

-- the home of the person providing education or care
+- the home of the person providing the education or care; or

-- any other home nominated by the parents of the children.
+- any other home nominated by a parent of the children.

-These services are licensed in accordance with the Education Act 1989 under the Education (Early Childhood Services) Regulations 2008, which prescribe minimum standards that each licensed service must meet.
+These services are licensed in accordance with the Education and Training Act 2020 under the Education (Early Childhood Services) Regulations 2008(external link), which prescribe minimum standards that each licensed service must meet.
 Licensing criteria are used to assess how the services meet the minimum standards required by the regulations.

 For each criterion there is guidance to help services meet the required standards.

-The publication of the criteria on its own can be downloaded as a PDF [PDF, 541 KB] and printed.
+The publication of the criteria on its own can be downloaded as a PDF [PDF, 1.3 MB] and printed.

-The licensing criteria were last updated in November 2016.
+The licensing criteria were last updated in September 2022.

 Governance Management and Administration criterion 5

-An ongoing process of self-review helps the service maintain and improve the quality of its education and care.
+An ongoing process(external link) of self-review and internal evaluation helps the service maintain and improve the quality of its education and care.

 The criterion is to ensure that services have processes for continual improvement to maintain the quality of the education and care provided to children.
 It is underpinned by the belief that ongoing self -review is part of good management and administration.